 Park Hotel Tokyo is ideally situated in Shiodome, a flourishing new center of business and culture.
 The hotel offers an extraordinary level of service and coordinated interior designs.
 The Park Hotel Tokyo also shows respect for local traditions of nature, translated in the hotel's glass-roofed atrium.
 A soothing haven of trees and greenery, it stretches between the building's 25th and 34th floors, creating a well of warming sunlight that augments the sensation of balance and vitality fostered by the architecture.

-Take a full day tour of this fascinating city with a local guide, making use of Tokyo’s comprehensive and user friendly public transport system.
-Start the day with a stroll through nearby Hamarikyu garden, an Edo Period Japanese garden surrounded by the Shiodome district’s futuristic skyscrapers.
-A great example of how Japan is the land of contrasts.
+Take a day tour of this fascinating city with a local guide.
+Start the day with a stroll through the nearby Hamarikyu garden, an Edo Period Japanese garden surrounded by the Shiodome district’s futuristic skyscrapers.
 After stopping for a cup of steaming macha in a tea house on a small island in the park’s lake, take a boat cruise on the Sumida River passing under 12 bridges – in many sections, the river is lined with cherry blossom trees.
-Disembark the cruiser in Asakusa, Tokyo’s old town where you can soak in the atmosphere of the "Tokyo of old."
+Disembark in Asakusa, Tokyo’s old town where you can soak in the atmosphere of old Tokyo.
 Visit Sensoji, Tokyo’s oldest temple and wander down Nakamise, a shopping street that has been providing temple visitors with a variety of traditional, local snacks and tourist souvenirs for centuries.
-Today for lunch, you will have a hanami – a picnic under the cherry blossom trees in Ueno Park, Tokyo’s most famous cherry blossoming viewing spot, home to over 1,000 cherry blossom trees.
+For lunch, you will have a hanami – a picnic under the cherry blossom trees in Ueno Park, Tokyo’s most famous cherry blossoming viewing spot, home to over 1,000 cherry blossom trees.
 In the afternoon head across town to Meiji Shrine, a shrine dedicated to the deified spirit of Emperor Meiji and a popular place for traditional Japanese weddings.
 Finish the day with a walk though nearby Yoyogi Park, where over 600 cherry trees are planted.

 You will be transferred between the train station and your hotel, using a local taxi with the assistance of an English speaking guide.